• Home

 There is not always an obvious cause of high blood pressure, but there are a series of lifestyle choices that you can make to help protect yourself against a potential increase in pressure.

 A lack of physical activity and avoidance of exercise can contribute to high blood pressure and if you are obese or very overweight, this can also be a risk.
 Eating a diet that is high in salt is not advised for those with blood pressure issues and a high alcohol intake can also have adverse effects.
-High blood pressure can also be a genetic issue and if your family has a history of it, then it’s wise to keep track of your own pressure level.
+High blood pressure can also be a genetic issue and if your family has a history of it, then it’s wise to keep track of your pressure level.
 The older you get, the more likely you are to suffer from high blood pressure, and as a result, individuals over 65 are more at risk.

 Our arteries carry blood to the brain and other vital organs in our body and they also control the flow and speed that blood moves at.
-Blood pushes against the walls of the arteries and with this, the muscles of the walls expand and detract in order to deal with the pressure of the blood.
+Blood pushes against the walls of the arteries and with this, the muscles of the walls expand and detract to deal with the pressure of the blood.
 If the walls are narrow, then this means that less blood can flow through the arteries and it pushes more against the artery walls.
 In response, the muscles push back against the blood and this in time makes them grow bigger, creating thicker arteries and restricting blood flow.
 If arteries burst or become blocked, then they can’t supply oxygen to parts of the body; if the brain is starved of oxygen this can cause a stroke and if the heart has restricted blood flow this can cause a heart attack.

 High blood pressure can also lead to your heart becoming enlarged and not being able to pump blood as normal, which can lead to heart failure.

-What do high blood pressure medicines actually do?
+What do high blood pressure medicines do?

 High blood pressure cannot be cured, so if you begin taking medication, it will be a long-term arrangement.
 Medication can be prescribed to reduce the volume of blood in the blood vessels, by helping the kidneys to remove salt and water from the body, slow the heart rate so there is not as much pressure on the heart to pump as hard, stop blood vessels tightening, target receptors in the brain that can lower blood pressure and relax the blood vessel walls.

 It is very important to check what is your blood pressure level and, if diagnosed with high blood pressure, to work with your doctor to find a combination of medication that is right for you.
 It is also important to monitor the progress of your treatment and let your doctor know when you can no longer feel the effects of the medicines.
-Self-diagnosis and buying medication without a prescription can be very dangerous.
+Self-diagnosis and buying medicines without a prescription can be very dangerous.

 Erectile Dysfunction